What is a probationary period and how does it work?

 • Lebanon: Three months.

-• Lithuania: No legal requirement but commonly three months.
+• Lithuania: No legal requirement, but commonly three months.

-• Malaysia: No probation period.
+• Malaysia: None.

 • Mexico: Six months.